 Updated from 8:29 a.m.
-ET to reflect additional analyst comments and opening share prices.
+ET to reflect additional analyst comments and opening share prices

 to bring TV series and movies to the streaming video service, in a deal that strengthens the company's hand in winning original content and new subscribers.

 DreamWorks Animation will create at least 300 hours of original Web-only movie and TV content, in a partnership that further underscores attempts by Netflix and its CEO Reed Hastings to take on the cable TV industry.
 Partnering with DreamWorks indicates Netflix will be taking a multi-faceted approach to its content library, as the company picks over Hollywood for the right formula to grow its subscriber base of nearly 30 million.

 In the deal, Netflix will get exclusive rights to new shows from DreamWorks hit franchises such as

 and exclusive rights to movie releases from the Jeffrey Katzenberg-run company such as

 , the companies said in a joint press release.
 In February, Netflix and DreamWorks cut a deal to have animated episodes of

 "This is an unprecedented commitment to original content in the internet television space," said Katzenberg, DreamWorks Animation CEO, in a statement.